alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/postfashion.md

 ## Cheugy is a farewell

-Given all of this, I think the introduction of cheuginess marks the end of an era.
+Given all of this, I think the introduction of cheuginess as a descriptor marks the end of an era.
 The downfall of the trends it represents is not dissimilar to the downfall of department stores and the detached consumerism of fast fashion.
 As consumers become increasingly interested in sustainable, unique pieces and increadingly frustrated with the damage and greed of corporations, a word like "cheugy" helps shape a mindset that celebrates creativity and responsibility in a timeless way.

 Outline